1 Bg 11-1972: The Universal Form

 > That is the constant feature of the Supreme Personality of

 > Godhead.
-One who knows Krsna at once becomes free
+One who knows Krsna becomes free at once

 > from all contamination of the material world.